 Manage Moss States and Packages

-Use the commands below to inspect and manage those states, discover software, and keep your system current.
+Use the commands below to manage your installed software packages, and keep your system current.

 moss state active- Review the state history when you need context for a rollback.

-moss state listUse the state ID (the number after State #) when you need to query or activate a specific snapshot.
+moss state listUse the state ID (the number after State #) when you need to query, activate, or remove a specific state.

 Activate a different state